Burley House: History

 On 6 August 1908 a fire broke out at the house, resulting in the destruction of many of the interiors and much of the contents, including some books dating to the Elizabethan period.
 At the time the house was let to Freddie Guest, a cousin of the future prime minister Winston Churchill, who was staying at Burley when the fire occurred.
 Churchill helped to try to extinguish it, though ineffectually.
 (Note: Churchill described the fire in a letter to his fiancée, Clementine Hozier, dated 7 August 1908, the day after the incident: "The fire was great fun and we all enjoyed it thoroughly.
 It is a [very] strange thing to be locked in deadly grapple with that cruel element.
 I had no conception of the power and majesty of a great conflagration.
 Whole rooms sprang into flame as if by enchantment.
 Chairs and tables burnt up like matches.
 Floors collapsed and ceilings crashed down.
 Every window spouted fire, and from the centre of the house a volcano roared skyward.
 The Guests have no responsibility and the Finches are I hear well-insured.
 It is only the archives that must be mourned inconsolably".)
 The Finches held on to the estate into the late 20th century, the house passing by descent to the Hanbury family, until it was sold in the 1980s to Asil Nadir.
-After Nadir's flight to Northern Cyprus following charges of fraud, the estate was bought by Kit Martin, who converted the house into six separate dwellings and undertook enabling development in the grounds.
+After Nadir's flight to Northern Cyprus following charges of fraud, the estate was bought by Kit Martin, who converted the house into separate dwellings and undertook enabling development in the grounds.
 Burley remains privately owned and is not open to the public.